 This connection is why it’s so important to focus on therapy and underlying conditions during addiction treatment.
 Shame-oriented treatment and a simple focus on abstinence set people up to relapse by failing to help them.
 By helping people untangle and overcome the underlying conditions in their lives, it becomes possible to help them achieve an enduring recovery.

 Paying for Rehab After Work

 Many people aren’t aware that today, the law requires insurance companies to cover behavioral and mental health treatment.
 As a result, it’s likely you can use your insurance to pay to attend rehab after work.
 Since IOP care is more affordable than inpatient treatment, your insurance is likely to go further as well.
-Get in touch with the Recovery at the Crossroads team to find out more details about paying for drug rehab with insurance.
+Get in touch with our New Jersey rehab center team to find out more details about paying for drug rehab with insurance.